poult-lab/daily-word/english_words_ learning.md

 [n] (in Britain) I teach English at the local comprehensive..

  "(in Britain) a secondary school for young people of all levels of ability"

+06.gradual /ˈɡrædʒuəl/

+[adj] a gradual change in the climate.

+"happening slowly over a long period; not sudden"